vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

 ```

 #### Complete Binary Tree [Completely filled from left to right]
-A complete binary tree is a binary tree, which is completely filled, with the possible exception of the bottom level, which is filled from left to right.
+A complete binary tree is a binary tree, which is completely filled, with the possible exception of the bottom level, which is ```filled from left to right```.
 The Heap data structure is a good example of a complete binary tree.
 A complete binary tree provides the best possible ratio between the number of nodes and the height.
 - The height h of a complete binary tree with N nodes is at most O(log N).